pingcap/docs/v3.0/reference/configuration/tikv-server/configuration-file.md

 ### `raftstore.hibernate-regions` (**Experimental**)

 + Enables or disables Hibernate Region.
-When enabled, a Region idle for a long time is automatically set as hibernated.
+When this option is enabled, a Region idle for a long time is automatically set as hibernated.
 This reduces the extra overhead caused by heartbeat messages between the Raft leader and the followers for idle Regions.
-You can use `raftstore.peer-stale-state-check-interval` to modify the the heartbeat interval between the leader and followers of hibernated Regions.
+You can use `raftstore.peer-stale-state-check-interval` to modify the heartbeat interval between the leader and followers of hibernated Regions.
 + Default value: false

 ### `raftstore.peer-stale-state-check-interval`

 + Modifies the state check interval for hibernated Regions.
 This value also determines the heartbeat interval between the leader and followers of hibernated Regions.
+This option is only valid when `raftstore.hibernate-regions` is enabled.
 + Default value: 5 min

 ### `split-region-check-tick-interval`